ryanatkn/gro/contributing.md

 I would absolutely welcome your input!
 Please feel invited to open issues or email me: ryan at felt dot social.

-Another issue is that Gro doesn't support Windows.
+Another issue is that [Gro doesn't yet support Windows](https://github.com/feltcoop/gro/issues/319).
 That's not great.
 It excludes many people out there who don't know what a WSL is.
 I have many other things to prioritize, but I also don't want to promote open source Node projects that don't support Windows.

 So Gro sits in a pre-alpha limbo.

-All that said: IMO and IME, **if you draw inside its lines, Gro is a good development tool today**.
+With those caveats in mind: IMO and IME,
+**if you draw inside its lines, Gro today is a nice complement to SvelteKit**.
-(I think its task runner alone is worth the dependency, though it's bloated for a task runner) I am happy to take contributions in any form, but **please open [issues](https://github.com/feltcoop/gro/issues)** **before attempting work that you _expect_ to be merged.**
+(I think its task runner alone is worth the dependency if 40 transitive dependencies is an acceptable to you) I am happy to take contributions in any form, but **please open [issues](https://github.com/feltcoop/gro/issues)** **before attempting work that you _expect_ to be merged.**